Sanjeen1/VSD-workshop-on-7nm-finfet-characterization-/README.md

 ![gm](https://github.com/user-attachments/assets/a02d5ae1-6da8-4a4a-ae1f-c079425fb355)

-In digital switching, measures how strongly the input voltage (V_{in}) can control the output current.High gm of NMOS and PMOS ensures fast and sharp switching.
+In digital switching,Transconductance measures how strongly the input voltage (V_{in}) can control the output current.High gm ensures fast and sharp switching.

 # Output resistance -

 ![Rout](https://github.com/user-attachments/assets/fce444a6-5475-43b9-8e32-a5b967cf476f)